Look Out for Living Things

 Key content

-• Recognising living things and their characteristics, behaviours and the environment in which they live
+• Recognise the characteristics of living things and their behaviours and the environment in which they live.

-• Exploring how a plant grows by identifying its needs
+• Explore how a plant grows by identifying its needs.

-• Describing the opportunities for designing habitats for living things
+• Describe the opportunities for designing habitats for living things.

-• Responding to the shared reading of texts for enjoyment and to retell familiar stories through roleplay
+• Respond to the shared reading of texts for enjoyment and to retell familiar stories through roleplay.

 Links to New South Wales curriculum